-But interestingly, you were talking all about content marketing and the lessons that you personally learned from helping href grow into what is now an eight figure business, which is an amazing achievement.
+But interestingly, you were talking all about content marketing and the lessons that you personally learned from helping Ahrefs grow into what is now an eight-figure business, which is an amazing achievement.

 But I really enjoyed your presentation because you talked all about it, I guess why most people fail at content, how to choose the right keywords, traffic potential, and all this really, really useful stuff, which I thought my listeners could gain a lot of insights from you on.

 So that’s why I invited you on.
 So do you want to maybe briefly touch on what h refs does for those people who don’t know?
 And yet how long has it been in business, sort of very briefly, like what Ahrefs does and who they serve in the market?

 Sure.
 So Ahrefs is an SEO tool for search engine optimization.
 And if you’re looking to grow your traffic from Google, we try to supply you with all the tools and data you need to make the right decisions and to get more traffic from Google.
 So that’s Ahrefs.

 Okay.
 How would you say it is different from SEMrush or SEMrush which is what I understand to be Similar software in the market?

 Yeah, this is a very good question, then I am afraid I’m not in a position to answer it because being the CMO of Ahrefs, I’m clearly biased.
 And I’m going to talk about all the benefits of Ahrefs, which would be unfair for a SEMrush not having their representative on the call.

 But in our marketing, I kind of found a way out of it.
 By writing an article that is titled, I think it’s certain things that only Ahrefs can do, which doesn’t focus on differences between Ahrefs and SEMrush, but it tried to look at all the competing tools and all the similar tools in the market and come up with use cases that can only be found in a trance.